Description PUBLIC SAFETY OFFICER - IN TRAINING

 A Bachelor's degree from an accredited college or university in criminal justice or related field.SPECIAL REQUIREMENTS:

-- Must be 21 years of age at the completion of a police academy.
+- Must be 21 years of age at the time of hire.

 - Must successfully complete a post-offer physical exam paid for by the City.